amosavian/FileProvider/README.md

 `fileProvider(shouldProceedAfterError:, operation:)` will be called if an error occured during file operations.
 Return `true` if you want to continue operation on next files or `false` if you want stop operation further.
 Default value is false if you don't implement delegate.

-**Note: these methods will be called for files in a directory and its subfolders recursively.**
+**Note: In `LocalFileProvider`, these methods will be called for files in a directory and its subfolders recursively.**

 ### Directory contents and file attributes